24 patents in this list

 Reliable in-flight recovery of unmanned aerial vehicles (UAVs) by a host aircraft during forward flight.
 The recovery system involves deploying a vertical towline from the host aircraft, which captures a fitting on the UAV.
 The UAV has deployable flaps that secure the fitting once captured.
 The towline is reeled in to recover the UAV.

-16. Airborne Towline Recovery System for Unmanned Aerial Vehicles
+16. Towline Engagement and Retraction System for Airborne Recovery of Unmanned Aerial Vehicles

 General Atomics Aeronautical Systems, Inc., 2023